MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 Dear **[First Name]**,

-As you know, **[Company Name]** is planning for our **[Name]** Survey, which will be live from **[date]**.
-Our [Name] Survey will help us understand the unique elements that motivate employees to do their best at **[Company Name]** and establish a regular cadence for conversations about what matters most.
-To ensure the **[Name]** Survey aligns to our company priorities, values, and culture, we invite you to share your opinion to help customize our approach and drive improvements for our people and business.
+As you know, **[Company Name]** is planning for our **[Name]** Survey, which is live from **[date]**.
+Our [Name] Survey helps us understand the unique elements that motivate employees to do their best at **[Company Name]** and establish a regular cadence for conversations about what matters most.
+To ensure the **[Name]** Survey aligns to our company priorities, values, and culture, share your opinions to help drive improvements for our people and business.

 **Vision and Strategy Planning**

-To identify strategies for **[Company Name]** for increasing employee engagement, we will be collecting information on our culture, priorities, stakeholders, etc. through a comprehensive discovery process.
+To identify strategies for **[Company Name]** for increasing employee engagement, we are collecting information on our culture, priorities, stakeholders, etc. through a comprehensive discovery process.
 You may be asked to share insights into existing practices, barriers that may be keeping employees from bringing their best selves to work each day, and solutions for improvement.

 **Design Planning**

-We will embark on a detailed design process to ensure our **[Name]** Survey is set up for success, including identifying survey questions, confidentiality expectations, benchmarks, and action plans.
-You will have the opportunity to provide input during this phase to ensure our final program is tailored to **[Company Name]**’s unique environment and delivers valuable and actionable insights.
+A detailed design process is being put in place to ensure our **[Name]** Survey is set up for success - including identifying survey questions, confidentiality expectations, benchmarks, and action plans.
+Please use this opportunity to provide input to ensure our final program is tailored to **[Company Name]**’s unique environment and delivers valuable and actionable insights.

 **Resources**